 The detention basins were designed to have an unregulated weir as the inflow structure and a closed conduit outflow structure.
 The detention basins were treated as one-dimensional storage areas with a constant area and depth.
 Lateral structures were used to model the embankments, inlet, and outlet configurations.
-The HEC-RAS model geometry configuration is illustrated in Figures 14 and 15.
+The HEC-RAS model geometry configuration is illustrated in Figures 17 and 18.

-Figure 14.
+Figure 17.
 HEC-RAS Detention Basin 3 Configuration

-Figure 15.
+Figure 18.
 HEC-RAS Detention Basin 4 Configuration

 The detention basin configuration was optimized for the 50%, 10%, and 1% AEP events.
-The assumptions employed were:
+The assumptions made were:

-- Weir inlet elevation was set 1 to 2 feet below the 50% AEP water surface profile at DB's respective location along the River Des Peres. - The depth and weir length of the DB was optimized to ensure that it was filled by the 10% AEP storm event.
-This would be to the level of the inlet control weir. - The DB embankments would be overtopped during the 1% AEP storm event. - The closed conduit outfall was sized to ensure that the DB would be drained within 12 to 24 hours.
+- Weir inlet elevation was set at least 1 to 2 feet below the existing 50% AEP water surface profile for each detention basin along the River Des Peres. - The depth and weir length of the DB was optimized to ensure that it was filled by the proposed 10% AEP storm event.
+This would be to a level greater than the inlet control weir. - The DB embankments would be overtopped during the 1% AEP storm event. - The closed conduit outfall was sized to ensure that the DB would be drained within 12 to 24 hours.
 To ensure adequate storage volume, backflow preventers will be employed as to not allow tailwater backup through the outlet pipe before weir overtopping.

 The final DB 3 and 4 dimensions were optimized together using a single HEC-RAS geometry.
 These same dimensions were used for the single DB scenario geometries as well.
-The final structural dimensions of the detention basins 3 and 4 are listed in Table 8 and Table 9.
+The final structural dimensions of the detention basins 3 and 4 are listed in Table 9 and 10.

-Table 8.
+Table 9.
 Detention Basin 3 Design Configuration

-Table 8.
-Deterition basin's Design Coming diation
+Table 3.
+Determion basin 3 Design Configuration

 Detention Basin 3

 DB Area (Ac) 14.7

 Design Volume DB Base Elevation (ft) 519.0

 Embankment Elevation (ft) 528.0

 Inlet Design Inlet Control Weir Elevation (ft) 524.0

 C Weir Length (ft) 150.0

 Outlet Design Outfall Pipe Diameter (ft) 3.0

-Table 9.
+Table 10.
 Detention Basin 4 Design Configuration

+Table 10.
+Determion basin 4 Design Configuration

 Detention Basin 4

-Design Volume DB Area (Ac) 8.9
+DB Area (Ac) 8.9

-DB Base Elevation (ft) 550.0
+Design Volume DB Base Elevation (ft) 550.0

 Embankment Elevation (ft) 563.0

 Inlet Design Inlet Control Weir Elevation (ft) 557.5

 Weir Length (ft) 125.0

 Outlet Design Outfall Pipe Diameter (ft) 3.0

-The resulting 1% AEP water surface profiles for the three scenarios are illustrated in Figures 16 through 18.
-Focusing on the Groby/Shaftbury/Wilson Ave vicinity flooding, the resulting reduction in water inundation is shown in Figures 19 through 21.
+The resulting 1% AEP water surface profiles for the three scenarios are illustrated in Figures 19 through 21.
+Focusing on the Groby/Shaftbury/Wilson Ave vicinity flooding, the resulting reduction in water inundation is shown in Figures 22 through 24.